citra-emu/citra-web/site/content/entry/citra-progress-report-2017-q4.md

 cannot be interacted with.
 Or worse, some games such as *Star Fox 3D* can't even reach the title screen because of this.

-{{< figure src="/images/entry/citra-progress-report-2017-q4/fsUSER-race.png"
+{{< figure src="/images/entry/citra-progress-report-2017-q4/fsUSER-threads.png"
     title="A demonstration of how instant service replies can break a title" >}}

 The example in this figure is taken directly from *Star Fox 3D*.
 When the game boots, it checks if any save data exists on the console's NAND, and tries to recreate it if it doesn't.
 It does this by sending a request to the service responsible for file access, and then waiting for a reply.
-Because Citra replies instantly, and the game needs some time to actually start listening for the reply, the game never actually recieves the reply, and waits for it forever.
+Because the request is synchronous, the thread that made the request is put to sleep and its priority lowered.
+The game actually uses this time that would otherwise be spent waiting by having other threads run while the original thread was still asleep, so that by the time it woke up with the response, it would have other resources it needed ready to go.

+Because Citra's responses are instantaneous from the point-of-view of the game, the secondary thread doesn't have nearly enough time to finish its job.
+Because the first thread's priority comes back up above the secondary's once it wakes up, this leads to the first thread waiting on the secondary thread to finish, but it never gets a chance to, because of its now much lower priority.
+Essentially, the first thread waits on the secondary forever, because the secondary never gets a chance to actually finish what it was doing.

-After [B3n30](https://github.com/B3n30) did some testing with homebrew on a real Nintendo 3DS, an average delay for every type of service reply was found.
+After [B3n30](https://github.com/B3n30) did some testing with homebrew written by [ds84182](https://github.com/ds84182) on a real Nintendo 3DS, an average delay for every type of service reply was found.
 Then, [Subv](https://github.com/Subv) made Citra's virtual clock increment by this amount before fulfilling any service request, solving many of the issues this brought.

 ## [core/arm: Improve timing accuracy before service calls in JIT](https://github.com/citra-emu/citra/pull/3184) by [MerryMage](https://github.com/MerryMage)